syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ## Size

 This section briefly explains the different types of AppBar.
-The available types of Blazor AppBar are as follows:
+The available types of the Blazor AppBar are as follows:

 * Regular AppBar
 * Prominent AppBar